bocha-io/superhack/README.md

 With everything on OP Mainnet and little time in the clock before the hackathon ends.
 We move a little bit on the map, we set up our Bochamons, fight a duel and use the bridge to record the video.

 We realized that the costs of having that public are going to be high, so after the video was recorded we turned off the backend pointing to OP Mainnet and release a new version running on Localnet without the bridge active to have it public, so anybody can play the game.

+## Dependencies

+We used open-source libs to build the game and read the state of the Blockchain:

+- All the solidity contracts are built using [MUD](https://github.com/latticexyz/mud).
+- Using [Garnet](https://github.com/bocha-io/garnet) we are able to index all the MUD transactions and it provides an in-memory database to access the information.
+- Using [txbuilder](https://github.com/bocha-io/txbuilder) we are able to create, sign and broadcast transactions.
+- Using [game-backend](https://github.com/bocha-io/game-backend) we are able to expose all the functionality using websockets.

+NOTE: the first version of the last 3 libs were created in a previous hackathon [AWs-Garnet](https://ethglobal.com/showcase/garnet-bkgrp)

+The client was written using Unity, we connected it to the Backend's WebSocket to get the chain information and send user actions.

 ## Mainnet info